v8/v8.dev/src/blog/jspi-newapi.md

 }
 ```

-Note that this API has an asymmetric feel to it: we have a function that takes a WebAssembly function and returns a new promising (sic) function; whereas to mark a suspending function we enclose it in a `Suspending` object.
+Note that this API has an asymmetric feel to it: there's have a function that takes a WebAssembly function and returns a new promising (_sic_) function; whereas to mark a suspending function, you enclose it in a `Suspending` object.
 This reflects a deeper reality about what is happening under the hood.

 The suspending behavior of an import is intrinsically part of the *call* to the import: i.e., some function inside the instantiated module calls the import and suspends as a result.